 CCM Chamber Singers

-The UC Men's and Women's Choruses of 100 voices are comprised of undergraduate students from the University of Cincinnati’s fourteen component colleges of over 40,000 students.
-DMA choral majors with significant experience are awarded the Directorships of these ensembles.
+The UC Men's and Women's Choruses of 100 voices are comprised of undergraduate students from the University of Cincinnati’s fourteen component colleges of over 43,000 students.
+DMA and MM choral majors with significant experience are awarded the Directorships of these ensembles.
 The Cabaret Singers is a 16-voice ensemble of members from the UC Men’s and Women’s Choruses, performing a variety of styles of music.
-In 2018-19, Matthew Coffey, first year DMA Choral major, is Director of the UC Men’s Chorus, Molly Getsinger, second year DMA choral major, is Director of the UC Women’s Chorus, and Justin Jeon, second year MM, is Director of the Cabaret Singers.
+In 2019-20, Matthew Coffey, second year DMA Choral major, is Director of the UC Men’s Chorus, Molly Getsinger, third year DMA choral major, is Director of the UC Women’s Chorus, and Shane Thomas, first year DMA, is Director of the Cabaret Singers.
+The position of Director of the UC Women's Chorus will be open to a new DMA student in August 2020.